ifilot/p2000t-tape-monitor/README.md

 of the [last build](https://github.com/ifilot/p2000t-tape-monitor/actions/workflows/build.yml).

 * [`BASICBOOTSTRAP.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/BASICBOOTSTRAP.BIN.zip): Modified BASIC cartridge.
 This is a SLOT1 cartridge.
+* [`CASSETTE-UTILITY.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/CASSETTE-UTILITY.BIN.zip): Utility for copying files directly from the cassette to the (external) ROM chip.
+This is a SLOT1 cartridge.
 * [`FIRMWAREFLASHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/FIRMWAREFLASHER.BIN): Firmware flasher for the data cartridge firmware.
 This is a SLOT1 cartridge that copies firmware from the external to the internal ROM on the SLOT2 cartridge.
 * [`LAUNCHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/LAUNCHER.BIN): Firmware for the data cartridge.
 This firmware is stored on the internal ROM of the SLOT2 cartridge.
 * [`p2000t-fat-flasher--installer-win64.exe`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/p2000t-fat-flasher-installer-win64.exe.zip): Windows installer for the Flasher GUI.
 This GUI is used to put cassette files on a ROM